My Photography & Travel Guide to The Maldives

 Getting to your hotel is half the fun and involves either hopping onto a speed boat from the airport or flying to one of the further islands in the atolls on a seaplane.
 Either way, you'll have plenty of time to sit back and enjoy those views.
 It is the appetizer or amuse-bouche for your vacation.

 Usually, your hotel will contact you to arrange your transfer to the hotel prior to departure.
-This is something that has to be reserved in advance.
+This has to be reserved in advance.
 Don’t leave this till the last minute.

 When it comes to the Maldives, where you stay becomes part of your photography experience.
 Most visitors choose one resort island, and the light, landscape, and activities will shape your shots.

-Each hotel is situated on its own island, and each one has unique features and distinct personalities.
+Each hotel is situated on its own island, with unique features and distinct personalities.
 They are not all the same, despite what the water villa and snorkeling photos might lead you to believe.
 If you enjoy scuba diving, for example, ensure the hotel you’ve chosen offers scuba diving options.

 St Regis Maldives